Pamela Moore: Solo career

 In 2006, Moore released a full-length album, Stories from a Blue Room.
 All of the songs written by Moore and former Rorschach Test guitarist Benjamin Anderson.
 The album was produced by Neil Kernon and recorded at Sonic Ranch studio in El Paso, Texas and Robert Lang Studios in Seattle.
 Terri Nunn, Jeff Loomis, and Michael Wilton have all made guest appearances on this record.

 The album was followed on May 14, 2013 with Resurrect Me.
 Compared to her previous solo albums, this album features a more contemporary metal sound.
 It is a collaboration between Moore and Radakka guitarist Michael Posch.
 This release features guest appearances by Ralf Scheepers on the song 'Sky is falling', as well as background vocals.
 Jeff Loomis featured on song 'Awakening'.
 Additional vocals Aury Moore, Patrick Moore, Brenda Kashmir, Randy Piper and Scott Bowen.
 A video for the song "Paranoia" was released on May 8, 2013.

-On May 1, 2018, "Behind the Veil" was unleashed to the public with a team of masterful musicians; Rudy Sarzo- Bass, Casey Grillo - Drums, Michael Posch - Guitar and orchestration and newcomer, Craig Church - Guitar and orchestration, as well as special guests, Ralf Scheepers, Randy Piper and Elliot Anders.
+On May 1, 2018, "Behind the Veil" was unleashed to the public with a team of musicians; Rudy Sarzo- Bass, Casey Grillo - Drums, Michael Posch - Guitar and orchestration and newcomer, Craig Church - Guitar and orchestration, as well as special guests, Ralf Scheepers, Randy Piper and Elliot Anders.
 On June 19, 2018, Billboard (magazine) won the exclusive premiere of Moore's “WiFi Zombie” video.
 Says Billboard's Christa Titus, "With images in the video of zombies staggering about clutching phones and cars careening out of control, the dark humor is underscored by real-life footage of people committing potentially fatal blunders while distracted by their phones, like falling into cellar doors on city streets and wandering into traffic.
 To signify the damage that smartphone-related diversions create" Moore adds, "WiFi Zombie poses the very real, absurd obsession we have developed with our smartphones and devices".

-Moore has a very successful vocal and performance coaching business.
+Moore has a vocal and performance coaching business.

 Queensrÿche

 Moore has performed with Queensrÿche on several occasions, most notably on the song "Suite Sister Mary" on Queensrÿche's 1988 concept album Operation: Mindcrime.
 Following the album's commercial success, she started performing live with Queensrÿche, making her first public appearance with them on the 1990–1991 Empire tour, participating in the filming and recording of Operation: Livecrime, and later also on 2002's Live Evolution and 2006's Mindcrime at the Moore.
 In the studio, Moore revived her role as Sister Mary on the sequel album Operation: Mindcrime II, which was released in 2006.

-Moore has also performed with the version of Queensrÿche fronted by Todd La Torre in 2012, and in 2013, she provided vocals on the song "A World Without" on their self-titled album Queensrÿche.
+Moore has also performed select live shows with Queensrÿche alongside Todd La Torre in 2012, and in 2013, she provided vocals on the song "A World Without" on their self-titled album Queensrÿche.
 At that album's release party, she performed "Suite Sister Mary", "Eyes of a Stranger", and "Silent Lucidity" with them.